eengstro820/React-Mandelbrot/README.md

 ### Components
 There are a couple of React components in this program.

-`CanvasComponent` wraps a \<canvas>, calls the renderer, and writes the renderer's output to the \<canvas>.
-It also records and reports how long each render takes (this is recorded as local state).
+`MandelbrotCanvasComponent` wraps a \<canvas>, calls the renderer, and writes the renderer's output to the \<canvas>.
+It also reports when each mandelbrot render begins and ends.
 It exposes several properties to control its behavior, including scene dimensions, center point, and an `onClick` callback.

-`ElapsedTimeComponent` is used by the `CanvasComponent` to report elapsed rendering time in the corner of the browser window.
+`ElapsedTimeComponent` is used to report elapsed rendering time in the corner of the browser window.
 It's a simple example of how React handles properties, and how changing those properties causes the component to refresh itself.

-Its use by `CanvasComponent` also demonstrates, inadvertently, that JavaScript is single-threaded: the `ElapsedTimeComponent` should display "Stand by..." during rendering.
+It also demonstrates, inadvertently, that JavaScript is single-threaded: the `ElapsedTimeComponent` should display "Stand by..." during rendering.
 However, it doesn't, since `histogramRenderer` is a tight, CPU-bound loop; while it's running, React's message handling is starved, and "Stand by..." is not (usually) displayed.

 ### To-do
 - Additional renderers